bromite/bromite.github.io/news/2018-09-05-submissions-for-new-logo.md

 This information is mentioned mostly as a curiosity, since it is the most directly related to the name, but the design can completely ignore it; it is not considered an advantage in any way for the logo design (and it would be quite difficult to use regardless).

+Android icons should be adaptive: https://developer.android.com/guide/practices/ui_guidelines/icon_design_adaptive

+And - as a bonus - you could consider Material Design guidelines since it is the suggested style for Android anways: https://material.io/design/iconography/

 ## Is there a monetary compensation for this work?

 Yes, a donation of 100$ which can be transferred via PayPal.